 Credit Union Information

-The Minnesota Credit Union Network invites you to attend its annual Fall Conference. on Sept.
-6-8.
+The Minnesota Credit Union Network invites you to attend its annual Fall Leadership Conference on Sept.
+5-7, 2014.
 This event features industry experts providing insight and relevant information on top credit union issues.
-Session topics include best practices for Minnesota credit unions, ethics, generating revenue, and supervisory committee duties.
+Session topics include:

 With valuable networking opportunities, informational workshops and entertainment, this conference has something for everyone!